How Weather Affects Your Walk: Temperature, Wind, and Humidity Explained

 Temperature: The Baseline

-How Your Body Regulates Temperature During Walking
+How Your Body Manages Heat While Walking

 Why 45-75°F Is the Sweet Spot

-How Different Personas Experience Temperature
+How Different Walkers Feel Temperature

-Not all walkers generate the same heat:
+Not every walker generates the same heat:

 Wind: The Invisible Modifier